mslinn/llm_cli/README.md

 llava:13b                2024-01-15 16:35:25  7.5 GiB  gguf    llama   13B             Q4_0
 samantha-mistral:latest  2024-01-14 17:34:17  3.8 GiB  gguf    llama   7B              Q4_0

+If no model is specified, a llava model is chosen.

 For example,
 to use the llava:13b model,
 and wait for the result for up to 10 minutes,